 Jenny plays this trope hard on occasion in Timmy To The Rescue.

 Justin also does this in one moment of the first movie.

-Jenner: (He's been talking about how Nicodemus's plan to move the rats shouldn't be done) We were just talking about you.
+Jenner: (He's been talking about how Nicodemus's plan to move is the idea of idiots and dreamers) We were just talking about you.

 Justin: Well that's refreshing Jenner, usually you're screaming about us.